-Unregulated Chemicals: Unregulated contaminant monitoring helps U.S. EPA and the State Water Resources Control Board to determine where certain contaminants occur and whether the contaminants need to be regulated.
-The District performed Per-and-Poly-Fluoroalkyl Substances (PFAS) sampling in 2019 and low levels of Perfluorohexanoic Acid (PFHxA) were detected within Well 29.
+() Unregulated Chemicals: Unregulated contaminant monitoring helps U.S. EPA and the State Water Resources Control Board to determine where certain contaminants occur and whether the contaminants need to be regulated.
+The District performed Per-and-Poly-Fluoroalkyl Substances (PFAS) sampling in 2020 and low levels of perfluorohexanoic acid (PFHxA) as well as perfluorobutanesulfonic acid (PFBS) were detected within Well 29.
 The District continues to closely monitor these levels within Well 29.